 As CrowdStreet’s Director of Investments, Anna-Marie Allander Lieb, put it, “We saw the hospitality sector quickly decline with occupancy falling and bottoming out at approximately 20% nationwide.
 Historically, rebounds in the hospitality sector have taken twice the time it took to decline.

-	However, given the vastly different circumstances this time around, we’ll be looking for signs that the country is emerging from COVID-19, with the lifting of stay-at-home orders as a signal that a recovery may start.
+However, given the vastly different circumstances this time around, we’ll be looking for signs that the country is emerging from COVID-19.
+So far in July 2020, the economy is slowly opening.

-	We’ll also pay attention to how things unfold in China and areas of Europe where they are further ahead in their recoveries.
-That being said, we are starting to see opportunistic plays in the space with distressed pricing at a 60% discount to current basis, which shows great potential.”
+We’ll also pay attention to how things unfold in China and areas of Europe.
+Europe and Asia are further ahead in their recoveries.
+That being said, we are starting to see opportunistic plays in the space.
+There is some distressed pricing at a 60% discount to current basis.”

 Retail Commercial Real Estate

 According to the National Retail Federation, the retail sector contributes approximately $2.6 trillion (about 25%) to the U.S. GDP and is the nation’s largest private-sector employer.
 However, with only essential businesses allowed open under most stay-at-home orders, retailers have been hit hard.
 They have furloughed workers and shuttered stores.